shrapk2/devops_blueprints/DevOps Strategy.md

 ### Recommended Reading

 These works are recommend reading to understand the full impact and ideals behind DevOps.
-They were also used as source material to build this document from.
+They were also used as source material to build this document.

 - DevOps Adoption Playbook
     - Sanjeev Sharma